 One glaring feature that’s missing from the browser extension is a password generator.
 There is a password generator within the desktop application.
 But it’d be really helpful to have one in the browser extension to use when creating new accounts.

 Avira’s password manager also has a really good mobile app that’s available on Android and iOS devices.
 It integrates well with Android and iOS’s auto-fill and biometric login features.
 It automatically syncs logins that are saved in your vault on other devices.

-Avira’s vault auditing tool is pretty good — it organized all of my unsafe (weak, repeated, or old) logins so I could simply go down the list changing my passwords to improve my overall vault health (although I would like to see Avira include a password auto-change feature like Norton and Dashlane provide).
+Avira’s vault auditing tool is pretty good — it organized all of my unsafe (weak, repeated, or old) logins so I could simply go down the list changing my passwords to improve vault health (although I would like to see Avira include a password auto-change feature like Norton and Dashlane provide).
 The data breach monitor also provides live updates if your logins are detected in any publicly available data breaches, which is pretty helpful.